 - Choose Workspace → Workspace Maintenance from the Tabletop menu.
-The Workspaces window appears.
-You must have Administrator privilege or be logged in as the sysop user to perform Workspace maintenance. - 2.
+The Workspaces window appears. - 2.
 Select the Workspace to edit from the Workspace browse. - 3.
 Edit the Description, Xref Level, R-code, and S-code fields for the Workspace and modify the Workspace Paths as necessary.